 While both of these standards encrypt DNS requests, there are some important differences between DNS over TLS vs DNS over HTTPS.
 The IETF has defined DNS over HTTPS as RFC 8484 and it’s defined DNS over TLS as RFC 7858 and RFC 8310.

 DNS over TLS uses TCP as the basic connection protocol and layers over TLS encryption and authentication.
 DNS over HTTPS uses HTTPS and HTTP/2 to make the connection.

 This is an important distinction because it affects what port is used.
 DNS over TLS has its own port, Port 853.
 DNS over HTTPS uses Port 443, which is the standard port for HTTPS traffic.

 While having a dedicated port sounds like it would be an advantage, in certain contexts it’s actually quite the opposite.
-While DNS over HTTPS requests can hide in the rest of the encrypted traffic, DNS over TLS requests all emanate from a unique port where anyone at the network level can easily see them and even block them.
+While DNS over HTTPS requests can hide in the rest of the encrypted traffic, DNS over TLS requests all use a distinct port where anyone at the network level can easily see them and even block them.